If you have questions about the project read our Dementia Friendly Swimming Project FAQs below first.

 Who is involved in the Project?

-The ASA is working with local authorities to create local partnerships of public health professionals, adult social care, health trainers, community groups and those living with dementia and their carers to create a network of dementia friendly swimming pools across England.
+Swim England is working with local authorities to create local partnerships of public health professionals, adult social care, health trainers, community groups and those living with dementia and their carers to create a network of dementia friendly swimming pools across England.

 What are the aims of the project?